BadMagic100/TheRealJournalRando/README.md

 ### TrandoPlus

-In Limited Room Rando, an enemy's location(s) is selected if at least one of its rooms is available.
+With the Remove Random Rooms setting, an enemy's location(s) is selected if at least one of its rooms is available.
+With the Remove Empty Rooms setting, each enemy is randomly assigned one if its rooms.

 ### MajorItemsByAreaTracker/RandoStats